 Let’s not lie…having a great pair of sunglasses is key for either really protecting your eyes from the sun or just completing an outfit and making you look that much better.
 But what is even cooler is adding prescription lenses to your sunglasses.
 Either way, it’s very important to make sure that if you wear your sunglasses, your vision still remains perfect.

 Many of us, like me, wear prescription glasses.
-So, since I do not wear contacts, nor care to, I always have to be using my glasses but during the day I want to use my sunglasses.
+So, since I do not wear contacts, nor care to, I always have to be using my glasses, but during the day I want to use my sunglasses.
 The problem is when I put them on I don’t see quite as well as I should…so…the obvious thing is to make my sunglasses prescription as well.

 Here are the things to understand:

-cases this means that for example if you choose to add prescription lenses on a pair of Ray-Ban sunglasses, you will lose the lenses they come with and the logo on top of the lens that says Ray-Ban.
+- When we do your prescription lenses, the lab actually has to pop out the original lenses that the sunglasses came with.
+Then they put in the new lenses.
+So this means that if you choose to add prescription lenses on a pair of Ray-Ban sunglasses, you will lose the lenses they come with and the logo on top of the lens that says Ray-Ban.

 ofthe original lens.
 You can choose different tint colors for your lenses.
 We offer grey and green as options for tint on your prescription lenses for sunglasses.

-Check out the ShadesDaddy.com sunglasses prescription lens program.
+Check out the ShadesDaddy.com.